zicna/rails-blog-nested-forms/README.md

 1. We need to change the permitted params in our post controller to accept another attribute: `:tags_attributes`, which permit the tag attributes that we need to create a new tag.
 2. `accepts_nested_attributes_for` on Post model, which will permit tags to be nested in our new post form.
 3. Now we can build a nested form on our Post form.
 Check out the documentation on [Nested Forms](http://guides.rubyonrails.org/form_helpers.html#nested-forms) for help.
-4. We should be able to select previously create tags, as well as create a new tag.
+4. We should be able to select previously created tags, as well as create a new tag.
 5. Remember, because we have a validation on name presence of tag, we will need to account for that; a user shouldn't have to submit a new tag every time they submit a post.
 To do this, the form for a new tag should instantiate a new tag.
 Check out the documentation for the [fields_for tag](http://apidock.com/rails/ActionView/Helpers/FormBuilder/fields_for).

 ## Resources